Clementine de Vere: Marriage and divorce

-Her father's statement is correct, but her materials were not magic.
-Clementine had given up magic before when she met Tchitcherine.
-She was not performing magic in Russia.
+As Clementine had given up magic before when she met Tchitcherine and was not performing magic in Russia, her material did not refer to stage equipment for this purpose.
 Clementine was in Russia to buy large tracts of real estate.

 In the 1920s Clementine de Vere lived temporarily with her second husband in Washington, D.C. and later in Paris.
 On 26 October 1928, this second marriage too was dissolved, but Clementine de Vere retained the title of Princess, which she had received by the marriage.
 She lived in France for the rest of her life and was buried with her parents in Batignolles Cemetery in Paris, after her death in 1973.

-Her performing career was relatively short, lasting just five years total.
-From 1908 until mid 1910 Clementine's act featured trained animals.
-Her magic act was constructed by her father Charles de Vere in 1909 and debuted in September 1910 in Marseilles.
-"Ionia's" act was spectacular, filling the stage with illusions.
-Her act was advertised with beautiful posters which many collectors consider to be some of the most artistic posters of magic's Golden Age.
-Of the 22 known posters for "Ionia" produced by Moody Brothers of Birmingham, only eleven have survived and are now considered expensive collectibles.